Table of Contents

 Instructions

-• In the bowl of a stand mixer, add the eggs, egg yolks, lemon zest, lemon juice, sugar, and cornstarch, and mix until well combined.
-Alternatively, a hand mixer can be used or the mixture can be mixed by hand.
+• Mix together ingredients: In a saucepan, add the eggs, egg yolks, lemon zest, lemon juice, sugar, cornstarch, and salt, and whisk by hand until well combined.

-2 large eggs, 2 egg yolks, 1 tbsp lemon zest (approximately 1 lemon), ⅔ cup fresh lemon juice, 1 cup granulated sugar, 2 tsp cornstarch (optional for a thicker curd)
+2 large eggs, 2 egg yolks, 1 tbsp lemon zest (approximately 1 lemon), ⅔ cup fresh lemon juice, 1 cup granulated sugar, 2 tsp cornstarch, ¼ tsp kosher salt

-• Pour into small saucepan and place over medium heat.
-Stir constantly so mixture heats evenly and does not clump.
+• Heat the mixture: Place the saucepan over medium heat.
+Stir constantly so the mixture heats evenly and does not clump.
 The mixture will thicken.

-• When it coats the back of a spoon and is about the thickness of pudding, remove from heat and immediately strain to remove any clumps or bits of cooked egg.
+• Strain: When it coats the back of a spoon and is about the thickness of pudding, remove from the heat and immediately strain to remove any clumps or bits of cooked egg.

 2 tbsp unsalted butter

-• Place plastic wrap directly on curd surface to prevent skin from forming.
+• Cool down: Place plastic wrap directly on the curd surface to prevent skin from forming.
+Chill before using.

 Notes

-• Keeps 1-2 weeks refrigerated or up to 3 months in the freezer.
-If frozen, thaw overnight in refrigerator to use.
+Keeps 1-2 weeks refrigerated or up to 3 months in the freezer.
+If frozen, thaw overnight in the refrigerator to use.

 Nutrition